-In September 2020, Tech Camp received a five-year, $1.2 million grant from the National Institutes of Health (NIH) through its Science Education Partnership Award (SEPA) program to help build a skilled workforce for New Hampshire’s rapidly growing regenerative medicine and biotechnology industries.
+In September 2020, Tech Camp received a five-year, $1.2 million grant provided by the National Institute of General Medical Science at the National Institutes of Health (NIH) through its Science Education Partnership Award (SEPA) program to help build a skilled workforce for New Hampshire’s rapidly growing regenerative medicine and biotechnology industries.

 This initiative, called NH CREATES the Future: the NH Collaborative for Regenerative Medicine Education and Training for Engineers and Scientists of the Future, will cultivate interest and expertise in regenerative medicine and biotechnology among middle and high school students and teachers with the goal to address current and future workforce needs.